-Criteria 1 2 3 4 Process Is the plan being implemented faithfully and revised as needed?
+Criteria 1 2 3 4

+Process Is the plan being implemented faithfully and revised as needed?
 Assessment plan is not implemented.
 Most aspects of plan are being implemented or all aspects are implemented to some degree.
 Assessment plan is fully implemented.
 Plan is faithfully executed and modified/evaluated as needed.

+Explanations:

 Engagement Are all relevant parties are meaningfully involved in the creation/revision, implementation, analysis, interpretation and learning improvement process?
 Limited involvement beyond chair/director All educators contributing to the curriculum are aware of process and results All educators contributing to the curriculum participate in conversations regarding the use of assessment data to improve student learning All relevant stakeholders (students, employers, alumni) are meaningfully involved in the creation/revision, implementation, analysis, interpretation, and/or improvement processes associated with this assessment plan.
+Explanations:

+Criteria 1 2 3 4

-Program Learning Objectives Are the student learning objectives clear, measurable, aligned with ULOs/GLOs, and representative of the range of learning for that major/program?
+Program Learning Objectives Are the program learning objectives clear, measurable, aligned with ULOs/GLOs, and representative of the range of learning for that major/program?
 Objectives are problematic (vague, abstract, not aligned with ULOs/GLOs) or missing.
 Objectives are clear, mostly measurable, partially aligned with ULOs/GLOs.
-Objectives are clear, measureable, aligned with ULOs/GLOs, and represent an overview of the knowledge, skills, beliefs, and values that are important for a graduate of this major/program, accounting for variations in learning outcomes due to tracks/concentrations Objectives are clear, measurable, aligned with ULOs/GLOs, and representative of the range of learning that is important for this program.
-The learning objectives provide a comprehensive view of the knowledge, skills, beliefs, and values that are important for a graduate of this major/program and accounting for variations in learning outcomes due to tracks/concentrations Measures Not all objectives have a measure identified.
-All objectives have at least one direct measure.
-All objectives have at least one direct measure.
-Measures meet all of the following criteria: Are the instruments used to assess learning relevant for the OR Measures connect to learning objectives Some objectives have multiple measures.
-All objectives have at least one direct measure.
+Objectives are clear, measurable, aligned with ULOs/GLOs, and represent an overview of the knowledge, skills, beliefs, and values that are important for a graduate of this major/program, accounting for variations in learning outcomes due to tracks/concentrations Objectives are clear, measurable, aligned with ULOs/GLOs, and representative of the range of learning that is important for this program.
+The learning objectives provide a comprehensive view of the knowledge, skills, beliefs, and values that are important for a graduate of this major/program and accounting for variations in learning outcomes due to tracks/concentrations

+Explanations: